 There is a lot of variation in the definition of a case study.
 Case studies usually present the pertinent facts about a real or fictional business or management "problem".
 Teaching cases are intended to provide the reader with sufficient data to evaluate multiple courses of action.
 They may pose questions to stimulate critical thinking and help readers to apply theory to the analysis of the events portrayed.

-Generally, the only way to get copies of a commercial case is to purchase it from the publisher.
+Commercial publishers, like the well-known Harvard Business School, produce cases for classroom use.
+These often provide faculty with teaching notes and other resources to support instruction.
+Generally, the only way to get copies of a commercial case is to purchase them (one copy for every student in the class) from the publisher.
 It is not possible for the Library to get copies of commercial cases on interlibrary loan (ILL).